zefhemel/nixops-mac-setup/README.md

     nixops create test/trivial.nix test/trivial-vbox.nix --name test
     nixops deploy -d test

-At this point you will probaly receive a message that not all parts you be built.
+At this point you will probably receive a message that not all parts could be built.
 This is due to an outdated version of `nix` within the virtual machine.
 Run

    ./updatevms.sh   # update nix
    nixops deploy -d test  # finish deployment